 Faces of Avisure | Alexandra Stone

-Alexandra's passion for wildlife began during a trip to South Africa in 2002.
+Alex's passion for wildlife began during a trip to South Africa in 2002.
 Being up close with exotic wildlife, in particular, a lioness and her cubs, sparked her passion at a young age.

-Alexandra believes firmly that people and wildlife can co-exist.
+Alex believes firmly that people and wildlife can co-exist.
 By working at Avisure, and working with airports, she can help work achieve that co-existence.